csusbdt/air/captive2/README.md

 not support the shared runtime model needed otherwise; see [Installation and deployment options in Adobe AIR 3](http://www.adobe.com/devnet/air/articles/air3-install-and-deployment-options.html).

+To troubleshoot installation problems, create an empty file in your home directory named _.airinstall.log_.

+    touch .airinstall.log

+The installer will write messages into this file.

 ## References

 - [Installation and deployment options in Adobe AIR 3](http://www.adobe.com/devnet/air/articles/air3-install-and-deployment-options.html)